Diocese of El Paso: 1600 to 1800

-In 1680, several of the Pueblo clans in present-day New Mexico revolted against the Spanish occupiers.
-After taking heavy losses in Santa Fe, the Spanish were forced to flee with many of their Native American enslaved people to the El Paso Valley.
-Many in this group elected to stay in the area instead of returning to the Spanish provinces in Mexico.
+In 1680, several Pueblo clans in Santa Fe revolted against the Spanish, killing priests, settlers and soldiers.
+The Spanish were forced to flee to the El Paso Valley, taking many of their Native American enslaved people with them.
+Many in this group elected to stay in the valley instead of returning to Mexico.
 Several Catholic missionaries also stayed in El Paso.

 The missionaries in 1680 established the Mission Corpus Christi de la Isleta del Sur in what is today the Mission Valley district of El Paso.
 The mission is considered the oldest continuously functioning parish in the United States.
 The same missionaries established the Mission Nuestra Señora de la Limpia Concepción de Los Piros de Socorro del Sur in present-day Socorro, Texas, that same year.
 Its purpose was to serve both Spaniards and native converts from New Mexico.
 In the 1770s, the missionaries built a presidio chapel at a Spanish military outpost in San Elizario.

 1800 to 1868

 After the Mexican War of Independence ended in 1821, the new Republic of Mexico took over Texas from Spain.
-After the Texas Revolution ended, Eastern Texas in 1836 became the Republic of Texas.
+After the Texas Revolution ended in 1836, East Texas became the new Republic of Texas.
 However, West Texas, including the El Paso Valley, remained disputed territory between Texas and Mexico.
-With the end of the Mexican–American War in 1848, Mexico surrendered control of West Texas.
+The Texas Republic became part of the United States in 1836.With the end of the Mexican–American War in 1848, Mexico surrendered control of West Texas to the United States.

 San José de Concordia el Alto church was erected in 1859 on the site of the present Concordia Cemetery outside of El Paso.
 It was the nearest Catholic church for El Paso residents at the time.
 Often Catholics from El Paso boarded a hand-pulled ferry to attend mass at Our Lady of Guadalupe in Juárez.

 1868 to 1914

 The Sisters of Loretto opened St. Joseph's Academy, later to be called Loretto Academy, in 1879 in San Elizario.
 The first Catholic church in the City of El Paso, St. Mary's, was opened in 1882.

 In the 1880s, the new railroad lines in El Paso brought an influx of Catholic immigrants.
-In 1892, the Jesuit missionary Carlos Pinto, superior of the Jesuits in the region, became pastor of St. Mary's in El Paso.
+In 1892, the Jesuit missionary Carlos Pinto, superior of the Jesuits in the region, became pastor of St. Mary's Church in El Paso.
 Over the years, he established the Sacred Heart, Immaculate Conception, St. Ignatius, Guardian Angel, and Holy Family Parishes.
 Pinto sent Jesuits through the rural areas in West Texas and southern New Mexico by car and horseback.
 St. Mary's School was opened for Catholic children in 1903.

 By the 1890s, many tuberculosis patients were coming to El Paso due to its healthful climate.
-To accommodate their needs along with the growing city population, the Sisters of Charity opened the Hotel Dieu Hospital there in 1894.
+To accommodate their needs, along with the growing city population, the Sisters of Charity opened the Hotel Dieu Hospital there in 1894.
 The Temple San Ignacio de Loyola was established in El Paso in 1905, and underwent extensive remodeling seven years later.